ArchBishop009/ArchBishop009/README.md

 ![1500x500 Twitter Banner V1](https://pbs.twimg.com/profile_banners/1742932411988729856/1707446693/1500x500)

-<h1 align="center">Hi there 👋,  I am Ayo nicknamed TheCloudLord☁️</h1>
+<h1 align="center">Hi there 👋,  I am Ayo aka TheCloudLord☁️</h1>
 <h3 align="center">An Aspiring Cloud DevOps Engineer. </h3>
 <br/>

-I'm Currently a Computer Science Student at Ahmadu Bello University Specialized in Cloud/Devops Computing and i'm currently enrolled in the Alx Cloud Engineering Program.
-I'm experienced in Cloud Networking, Security and Infrastructure.
+I'm Currently a Computer Science Student at Ahmadu Bello University Specialized in Cloud/Devops Computing and also currently enrolled in the Alx Cloud Engineering Program.
+I'm experienced in Cloud Networking, Security, Infrastructure and also zealous about leveraging innovative technology in Cloud Services.

 Here are some ideas to get you started: